exonum/exonum-doc/src/get-started/design-overview.md

-- Finally, if a validator receives precommits from a supermajority of validators for the same proposal, the proposal becomes a new block and is committed to the local storage of the validator
+- Finally, if a validator receives precommits from a supermajority of validators for the same proposal, the proposal becomes a new block and is committed to the local storage of the validator.

 !!! note
     A block can be committed at different times for different validators.